mattamx/Projects/TripleTen Projects/Sprint 5 - Integrated Project 1/README.md

 ### Brief

-As an employee of a video game store you need to indentify patters that determine whether a game succeeds or not.
+As an employee of a video game store you need to identify patters that determine whether a game succeeds or not.
 Allowing you to spot potential big winners and plan advertising campaigns.

 #### Task